 The Post Baccalaureate Radiation Therapy Program is designed for college graduates who have a baccalaureate degree from an accredited college or university and are interested in pursuing a career change into Radiation Therapy.

-Suffolk's JRCERT accredited program is a collaboration between the Suffolk University Biology Department and our world class clinical sites: Massachusetts General Hospital (Boston, MA), Brigham and Women's Hospital (Boston, MA), Dana-Farber Cancer Institute (Boston, MA), Beth Israel Deaconess Medical Center (Boston, MA), and Newton-Wellesley Hospital (Newton, MA).
+Suffolk's JRCERT accredited program is a collaboration between the Suffolk University Biology Department and our world class clinical sites: Massachusetts General Hospital (Boston, MA), Brigham and Women's Hospital (Boston, MA), Dana-Farber Cancer Institute (Boston, MA), Beth Israel Deaconess Medical Center (Boston, MA), Newton-Wellesley Hospital (Newton, MA), and North Shore Cancer Center (Danvers).
 Our students learn from leaders in the field while earning their clinical experience at some of the finest oncology facilities in the country.

 Radiation Therapy is the careful administration of highly focused forms of radiation to treat cancer and other diseases.
 Through observation and hands-on experience, students will become part of a team of radiation therapists, as they complete their more than 1,300 hours of clinical rotations.